-Your child is eligible for a second year of kindergarten if the early childhood teacher at the kindergarten your child attends assesses them as having delays in at least two areas of development, and that your child will benefit from attending a second year at the kindergarten program.
+Your child is eligible for a second year of kindergarten if your child's early childhood teacher has assessed that your child has developmental delays in at least two key areas of development and will achieve better outcomes at kindergarten rather than going to school.

 The areas assessed by the early childhood teacher include: